Monte Carlo Neural PDE Solver for Learning PDEs via Probabilistic Representation: Experiments

 \subsubsection{Baselines}

-We introduce the baselines conducted on 2D Navier-Stokes equation, including:\footnote{For PI-DeepONets~\cite{wang2021learning}, they only conduct experiments on time-independent PDE in 2D situations in their paper.} \romannumeral1). \textbf{PINO}~\cite{li2021physics}: we divide the time interval $[0, 10]$ into 10/20/100 uniform frames, denoted as PINO-10/20/100, respectively.
-The loss function is constructed through the pseudo-spectral method due to the periodical boundary conditions. \romannumeral2). \textbf{MCNP Solver}, we divide the time interval into uniform 10/20 frames, which are denoted as MCNP-10/20, respectively.
+We introduce the baselines conducted on 2D Navier-Stokes equation, including:\footnote{For PI-DeepONets~\cite{wang2021learning, wang2022improved}, they only conduct experiments on time-independent PDE in 2D situations in their paper.} \romannumeral1). \textbf{PINO}~\cite{li2021physics}: we divide the time interval $[0, 10]$ into 10/20/100 uniform frames, denoted as PINO-10/20/100, respectively.
+The loss function is constructed through the pseudo-spectral method due to the periodic boundary conditions. {\romannumeral2). \textbf{SP-FNO} ~\cite{navaneeth2023stochastic, navaneeth2024physics}, an unsupervised operator learning method that employs stochastic projection (SP) to enhance the precision of spatial gradient computation.
+We use FNO as the backbone model for a fair comparison and divide the time interval into uniform 10/20 frames, denoted as SP-FNO-10/20.} \romannumeral3). \textbf{MCNP Solver}, we divide the time interval into uniform 10/20 frames, denoted as MCNP-10/20, respectively. {When applying Feynman-Kac law to Navier-Stokes equation, the velocity $\boldsymbol{u}$ in Eq.~\ref{eq:nse} is regarded as the drift term $\boldsymbol{\beta}$ in Eq.~\ref{eq:sde_g}.}